chrisrac/objective_thresholds/README.md

 ### Installation
+Required Jenkspy library.
+Depending on the version of Jenkspy available, use the appropriate release:
-Required Jenkspy v.0.2.4 or older, with pip: pip install objective_thresholds
+- if Jenkspy v.0.2.4 or older is used, install it with pip: pip install objective_thresholds or download release v.0.1.
+- if Jenkspy 0.3 or newer is used, download release v.0.2.
+The main difference is in Jenkspy 0.3 and newer, where the argument "nb_class" was renamed to "n_classes".
+This naming affects the way this package works (by returning a TypeError if the wrong version is used).
+The difference between Objective Thresholds releases 0.1 and 0.2 is in the argument naming only.
+These are meant to be used with varying Jenkspy versions.